NGkaltzidis1994/CO1111/README.md

 The Computing Challenge project page

 ## Log entry for worksheet 01
-Familiarizing with Git and Github.
-Cool stuff!
+Familiarizing with Git and Github.Very cool stuff!

+Experiencing the Webstorm support for Git.